ml-energy/zeus/CONTRIBUTING.md

 ## Coding Standards

-- Python >= 3.9
-- Run [`scripts/lint.sh`](/scripts/lint.sh) to format and lint code.
+- We want to support Python 3.9 and later.
+- The formatting and linting script [`scripts/lint.sh`](/scripts/lint.sh) should pass for PRs to be merged.
 - Strictly type-annotate all code.
 - Tests should accompany new features and be placed in the `tests/` directory.
 Tests should not require GPUs to run.
 - Changes, whenever appropriate, should be accompanied by documentation changes in the `docs/` directory.

-## Review Process

-Your PR will undergo review by the maintainers.
-Approval is based on its alignment with Zeus's dual goals and overall vision.

 ## License